FREE Beginner Exercise routines are coming your way – here’s why.

 From Ultra Beginner to Ultra Active with No Gym and No Equipment

-Warm Up: 5 minutes Animal Flow Warm up OR the following warm up exercises that can be found in the Core Performance book (stay tuned for videos of Animal Flow movements).
+Warm Up: 5 minutes Animal Flow Warm up OR the following warm up exercises that can be found in the Core Performance book.
 If you do the warm up below, do just 1 set of 5-10 repetitions of each exercise.

 Hip Cross Overs – Lie on the floor with knees bent and heels on the floor.
 Arms should be stretched at shoulder level.
 Lower your legs, together, to one side, while maintaining shoulders glued to the ground.
 Repeat on the other side.